 Taxes when living in one state but working in another

-All taxpayers must file a tax return that includes all income in the state where they live.
-If they work in a different state, they will have to file a return for that state with only the income they earned there.
+Most taxpayers must file a tax return that includes all income in the state where they live.
+If they work in a different state, they might have to file a return for that state with only the income they earned there.
 For example, assume a taxpayer lives in New Jersey but commutes to New York for their job from January to March, but from March to December they worked from home in New Jersey because of the pandemic.
 The taxpayer will file a non-resident New York state tax return for their wages from January through March.
 And they will file a resident New Jersey state tax return from March through December.

 The taxpayer will get a credit for the taxes they paid to New York for that short period of time.
 This is how taxpayers who worked in one state but lived in another have typically filed their returns.
 The only difference is the time the taxpayer physically worked in a different state was significantly shorter.

 How to file taxes if you lived in two states